Teleparallel Newton--Cartan gravity: Conclusion

 In this paper, we have shown how the local formulation of the geometry of Galilei spacetimes in terms of the Bargmann group gives rise to a natural notion of teleparallel Galilei connections, allowing for a teleparallel formulation of Newton--Cartan gravity that generalises the special case from \cite{Read.Teh:2018}.
 We have shown that this theory is the natural $c \to \infty$ limit of \acronym{TEGR} (with respect to a closed clock form / leading order timelike dual frame field), and explained how to recover standard Newtonian gravity from it.
 Thus, teleparallel Newton--Cartan gravity provides a geometric description of how \acronym{TEGR} gives rise to Newtonian gravity as its Newtonian limit, in the same way as usual Newton--Cartan gravity does this for general relativity.

 The work presented here lends itself to several interesting generalisations.
 First, one may wonder about a generalisation to the situation of so-called \emph{torsional Newton--Cartan gravity} (\acronym{TNC} gravity) \cite{Christensen.EtAl:2014a, Christensen.EtAl:2014b}, i.e.\ to a non-closed clock form $\D\tau \ne 0$, allowing for non-absolute time.
 Note, however, that in order to obtain such a theory as a (formal) limit of \acronym{TEGR} (with respect to a non-closed $\tau$), one probably would have to take as the `gauged' algebra that locally describes the geometry not the Bargmann algebra, but a specific Lie algebra expansion of the Poincaré algebra.
-This means that one would have to consider what has been termed a `torsional Newton--Cartan type \acronym{II}' (\acronym{TNC} type \acronym{II}) geometry instead of a \acronym{TNC} type \acronym{I} geometry \cite{Hansen.EtAl:2020}.
+This means that one would have to consider what has been termed a `torsional Newton--Cartan type \acronym{II}' (\acronym{TNC} type \acronym{II}) geometry instead of a \acronym{TNC} type \acronym{I} geometry \cite{Hansen.EtAl:2019,Hansen.EtAl:2020}.

 A second direction for further investigations concerns the formulation of teleparallel Newton--Cartan gravity in terms of an action principle, instead of the sole consideration of the equations of motion as done here.
 Since in particular \emph{modified} teleparallel theories of gravity are commonly formulated in terms of an action principle, this would enable the investigation of the geometric Newtonian limit of modified teleparallel theories of gravity.
+Note that similar to the previous point, for developing an action principle one probably needs to consider \acronym{TNC} type \acronym{II} geometry, since standard Newton--Cartan gravity and \acronym{TNC} type \acronym{I} gravity cannot be given a variational formulation \cite{Hansen.EtAl:2019}.

 One may also seek modifications of the present work describing the Newtonian limit of theories of gravity based on further different geometries.
 For example, one could consider so-called \emph{symmetric teleparallel} gravity theories, in which the `Lorentzian' connection is flat and torsion-free but has non-metricity, or analyse even more general metric-affine theories in which the connection can have some combination of curvature, torsion and non-metricity.